ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/auth-service.md

 ### The Auth Interceptor

 We are getting 401 errors since while we now have an access token we are not actually including it on the outgoing request.
-We fix that by updating the auth interceptor.
+We fix that by updating the auth interceptor (`src/app/core/auth-interceptor.service.ts`).
 The interceptor has a `getToken()` method that currently returns `undefined`.
 We will change it to get the access token from Ionic Auth Connect.

 ```TypeScript
   private async getToken(): Promise<string | undefined> {
     return this.auth.getAccessToken();
   }
 ```

+**Note:** you will need to inject the `AuthenticationService` just like we have in other places.

 Now that we are sending the access token to the backend, we should see a list of teas rather than getting 401 errors that redirect us to the login page.